DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

 ```

 ## Specifying the colour palette
-Just like *ArcGIS* `tmap` has a mysterious preference for a kind of muddy orange colour as the default.
-Just like *ArcGIS* it also allows you to specify a very wide range of alternative colour palettes, and you should consider the choice of these carefully in making your map.
+Just like *Arc* used to `tmap` has a mysterious preference for a kind of muddy orange colour as the default.
+Just like *Arc* it also allows you to specify a very wide range of alternative colour palettes, and you should consider the choice of these carefully in making your map.
 We specify the colour palette by name.
 You reverse the direction of the palette by prefixing its name with a `-` sign.

 ```{r}
 tm_shape(lower48) +